 All dismissals on grounds of misconduct must be superseded by a domestic enquiry conducted in accordance with the principles of natural justice.
 The employee must be given a reasonable opportunity to be heard as part of the enquiry process.
-If the services of a workman (who has completed continuous service of at least one year) are terminated on grounds other than misconduct, in addition to Notice of Retrenchment, (as mentioned in question 6.1 above), the employer is also required to serve notice to the appropriate government.
-Further, retrenchment compensation equal to 15 days average pay for each completed year of continuous service or any part thereof in excess of six months (Retrenchment Compensation) shall be payable to the workmen.
+If the services of a workman (who has completed continuous service of at least 240 days) is terminated on grounds other than misconduct, in addition to Notice of Retrenchment, (as mentioned in question 6.1 above), the employer is also required to serve notice to the appropriate government.
+Further, retrenchment compensation (i.e. statutory retrenchment compensation) equal to 15 days average pay for each completed year of continuous service or any part thereof in excess of six months (Retrenchment Compensation) shall be payable to the workmen.